 Lay the spaghetti in the bottom of the pasta cooker.
 Add the water and salt, then put in the microwave (lid off!) on high for 2 minutes.
 Carefully remove the pasta cooker and stir the noodles with a fork, being careful to break up any clumps of spaghetti that might be forming.
 Return to the microwave and continue cooking and checking every 2 minutes, breaking up any pasta clumps as needed.

 At 6 minutes (total), carefully remove a noodle and check for doneness.
 It should be al dente, or slightly firm when you bite it.
-When you’re happy with the texture, put the lid back on the pasta cooker and carefully drain all but about 2 tbsp of the water: just eyeball it—no need to measure.
+When you’re happy with the texture, put the lid back on the pasta cooker and carefully drain all but about 2 tbsp of the water: any more than this will make a runny sauce.

 Add the milk, pepper, onion powder (if using), hot sauce (if using), chicken (if using), and American cheese to the pasta cooker.
 Stir well to combine (the cheese should melt quickly).
 Stir in the tomatoes and chiles.
 Return cooker to the microwave and cook, uncovered, for an additional 30 seconds.
 Add in the cheddar cheese and stir well to combine.
 Lid the pasta cooker and let the spaghetti sit for 2 minutes.

 Give the dorm-room microwave queso spaghetti a good stir and garnish with additional black pepper, if you'd like.
 Enjoy!

 A general safety note: use extreme caution when using the microwave to cook pasta to avoid steam burns.
 Watch as the pasta cooks to make sure that the liquid doesn't boil over.
 If it does, turn the microwave off and wait for the liquid to stop boiling before attempting to remove the cooker.
 Use hot pads!